aws-samples/aws-auto-inventory/README.md

 ```

 Each JSON object represents a single AWS service to scan.
 The `service` key specifies the service, and the `function` key specifies the boto3 client function to call.
 The optional `result_key` can be used to specify a key in the returned JSON object that contains the desired data.
 If not provided, the full JSON response will be used.

+## Releases

+You can download the latest releases [here](https://github.com/aws-samples/aws-auto-inventory/releases).

 ## References
 - [AWS Code Habits](https://github.com/awslabs/aws-code-habits) - A library with Make targets, Ansible playbooks, Jinja templates (and more) designed to boost common software development tasks and enhance governance.